Subsampling to Enhance Efficiency in Input Uncertainty Quantification: Problem Motivation

 where $\sigma_i^2/n_i$ is the variance contributed from the data noise for model $i$, with $\sigma_i^2$ being a constant.
 In the parametric case where $\widehat F_i$ comes from a parametric family containing the estimated parameters, this decomposition is well known from the delta method (\cite{asmussen2007stochastic}, Chapter 3).
 Here, $\sigma_i^2/n_i$ is typically $\nabla_i\psi'\Sigma_i\nabla_i\psi$, where $\nabla_i\psi$ is the collection of sensitivity coefficients, i.e., the gradient, with respect to the parameters in model $i$, and $\Sigma_i$ is the asymptotic estimation variance of the point estimates of these parameters (scaled reciprocally with $n_i$).
-In the nonparametric case where the empirical distribution $\widehat{F}_i(x):=\sum_{j=1}^{n_i}\delta_{X_{i,j}}(x)/n_i$ is used (where $\delta_{X_{i,j}}$ denotes the delta measure at $X_{i,j}$), \eqref{var decompose} still holds under mild conditions (e.g., Assumption \ref{smoothness_truth} in the sequel).
+In the nonparametric case where the empirical distribution $\widehat{F}_i(x):=\sum_{j=1}^{n_i}\delta_{X_{i,j}}(x)/n_i$ is used (where $\delta_{X_{i,j}}$ denotes the delta measure at $X_{i,j}$), \eqref{var decompose} still holds under mild conditions (e.g., Propositions \ref{input_var_order} and \ref{input_var:tight} in the sequel).
 In this setting the quantity $\sigma_i^2$ is equal to $\mathrm{Var}_{F_i}[g_i(X_i)]$, where $g_i(\cdot)$ is the influence function (\cite{hampel1974influence}) of $\psi$ with respect to the distribution $F_i$, whose domain is the value space of the input variate $X_i$, and $\mathrm{Var}_{F_i}[\cdot]$ denotes the variance under $F_i$.
 The influence function can be viewed as a functional derivative taken with respect to the probability distributions $F_i$'s (see \cite{serfling2009approximation}, Chapter 6), and dictates the first-order asymptotic behavior of the plug-in estimate of $\psi$.
+Although the mathematical form of $\sigma_i^2$'s is known, it relies on gradient information that needs to be estimated via simulation itself.
+Moreover, in the nonparametric case, the gradient dimension in a sense grows with the data size.
+Thus directly using the delta method in this case could be challenging.
+In our subsequent developments, we focus on the nonparametric case, both because this is more challenging, and also that this can be viewed as a generalization of the parametric case by viewing the ``parameter" simply as a function of $F_i$'s.